kmonsoor/blog.kmonsoor.com/content/articles/ha-setup-for-influxdb.md

  * Now that I partially multiplexed the output, my hosts (senders) still are able to send to one destination.
 So, I need a proxy as well as a load-balancer.
 For a while, I was torn between NGINX and HAProxy.
 Both were new to me.

   However, for a couple of reasons, I went for HAProxy.
-Firstly, I have no need for HTTP session management.
+Firstly, I don't need HTTP session management.
 Secondly, as I wanted to keep my UDP for later, HAProxy was perfectly capable of that.
-  NGINX has the support recently, maturity was a concern.
-Also, configuring NGINX seems little intimating (which I know not so true).
-Last but not least, and for what its worth, out-of-the-box, HAProxy's stat page carries much more in-depth information than that of free-version of NGINX.
+  NGINX has the support recently, but the maturity was a concern.
+Also, configuring NGINX seems a little intimidating (which I know might not be so true).
+Last but not least, and for what it's worth, out-of-the-box, HAProxy's stat page carries much more in-depth information than that of free-version of NGINX.
   Upon receiving the stats stream, HAProxy was supposed to send that to different Influx-relays in a load-balanced fashion.